Trees are now available for the 2024 growing season, with an updated list of varieties.

 Honeycrisp

 Introduced in 1991 by the University of Minnesota, Honeycrisp is one of the most produced apples in in the US.
 The blocky apples are splashed yellow and red, and have firm brittle flesh.
 They will keep for the entirety of winter if properly stored, maintaining their texture and sweet flavor.
 The flavor is rich and sweet, with the faintest touch of acid to add interest.
 If they are too sweet for personal taste when fully ripe, they are tarter, but otherwise the same if picked slightly early.
-Honeycrisp ripen at the start of late season.
+Honeycrisp ripen near the end of mid-season.

 Info: